 In the press

 Magazine cover pagesAs a journalist I contribute lifestyle features and profiles for regional and national newspapers and magazines.
-As the former editor of the leading business journal for the fitness industry in Europe, I regularly contributed articles about the market for a US publication.
+Earlier in my career, I was the launch editor of what became the leading business journal for the fitness industry in Europe, and I regularly contributed articles about the market for a US publication.

 published articles